Milan Baroš: 2006 FIFA World Cup

+UEFA Euro 2008 and suspension

 In the run up to UEFA Euro 2008, Baroš had not scored an international goal since March 2007.
 He started the Czech Republic's second group game against Portugal, but Portugal won 3–1 and Baroš failed to score.
 Jan Koller was preferred to Baroš in the starting lineup for the next match, against Turkey.
 Despite neither playing in the match nor even being on the pitch, Baroš suffered the indignity of receiving a yellow card during stoppage time at the end of the match.

 Baroš was banned indefinitely from playing for his national side in April 2009 after a breach of discipline, having attended a bar late at night.
 However, he was recalled to the national side after the appointment of Ivan Hašek as head coach.

+National team comeback and retirement

-On 12 August 2009, he marked his return to international duty with a goal from the penalty spot in the 3–1 home win against Belgium in a friendly match.
+On 12 August 2009, Baroš marked his national team return with a goal from the penalty spot in the 3–1 home friendly victory against Belgium.
 The following month, Baroš scored a career high of four goals against San Marino, in a World Cup qualifier which the Czech Republic won 7–0.
-In doing so, he became only the second player from the Czech Republic to score four goals in an international match.
-He was selected as part of the squad for Euro 2012.
+By doing so, he became only the second player from the Czech Republic to score four goals in an international match.

 After the tournament, during which he failed to score, Baroš announced his retirement from international football, having scored a total of 41 international goals in 93 matches.
 His total of 41 international goals for his country is second only to strike partner Jan Koller, who holds the record with 55.